Shivanikinagi/FlashPay/README.md

-# ⚡ FlashPay - Batch Payment System
+# ⚡ VoidTx - Batch Payment System

 Send crypto to multiple recipients in ONE transaction.
-Save 70% on gas fees.

 ## What It Does

-FlashPay lets you pay up to 100 people in a single transaction instead of sending 100 separate transactions.
+VoidTx lets you pay up to 100 people in a single transaction instead of sending 100 separate transactions.
 If any payment fails, it continues with the rest and refunds you automatically.

 **Use Cases:** Payroll, airdrops, prize distributions, DAO payments

 ## Key Features

-- ⚡ **70% Gas Savings** - Batch 100 payments for the cost of ~3 individual transfers
 - 🛡️ **Fault Tolerant** - Failed payments don't stop the batch
 - 💰 **Auto Refunds** - Failed amounts returned automatically
 - 📊 **Production Ready** - 20+ tests passing, REST API included